 This right is restricted only when there is an overriding public interest against disclosing the particular information.

 The Australian Museum is an NSW Government organisation operating under the Department of Planning and Environment.
 It supports and encourages the reuse of its publicly funded information, in line with the NSW Government’s Open Data Policy 2016.

 This website contains information and media where copyright is held by the Australian Museum as well as other people or organisations.
 It also contains images that show indigenous cultural activities, cultural materials or people.
-This may be cultural content of Aboriginal and Torres Strait Islander communities within Australia, indigenous communities in the Pacific or indigenous communities around the world.
+This may be cultural content of First Nation communities within Australia, indigenous communities in the Pacific or indigenous communities around the world.

 The Australian Museum also recognises the rights of indigenous communities to decide how their knowledge is communicated.
 Permission has been given to the Australian Museum to reproduce the indigenous oral stories, images and personal accounts on this website and for the associated licence to be applied.